Theo-Marshall/SHIFTR-Hardware/README.md

 # SHIFTR
 A BLE to Direct Connect bridge for bike trainers using a WT32-ETH01 module based on ESP32.
 Additionally adding Zwift™️ "virtual shifting" functionality to any device supporting FE-C over BLE.

-Currently tested with Garmin/Tacx NEO 2T and Vortex but should also work on other trainers supporting FE-C over BLE and the "Cycling Power Service".
+Currently tested with Garmin/Tacx NEO 2T and Vortex but should also work on other trainers supporting FE-C over BLE.

 ## Overview
 Bike trainers heavily evolved over the last years.
 Tacx (acquired by Garmin some years ago) is one of the market leaders producing bike trainers of a very high quality with special features like e.g. "Road Feeling" to simulate different road surfaces.